Click here to request a spot for the 2022-2023 school year.

 Relationships

-Most parents assume if there is a focus on ABCs and 123s, it is drill and kill, and there is little room for play.
+Most parents assume if there is a focus on ABCs and 123s, there is little room for play.
 Great preschools do both, and success in the early years of a child’s education often allows children opportunities to explore the building blocks of literacy and math through play.

 Other kinds of play are just essential as well.
 Imaginative play, for example.
-Some form of daily “pretend play” improves emotional/behavioral skills.
-And emotional/behavioral skills predict academic performance later.
-When you visit the school, look for a costume corner, art up on the walls, pretend kitchen sets and pairs or small groups of children working together creating and collaborating.
+Some form of daily “pretend play” improves emotional/behavioral skills, which predict academic performance later.
+When you visit the school, look for a costume corner, art on the walls, pretend kitchen sets, and pairs or small groups of children working together creating and collaborating.